maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/SqlBuilder.md

 Sub-queries
 -----------
-Parameter placeholders are always used for command parameters, except when you pass another SqlBuilder instance, in which case the supplied builder's text is injected at the placeholder.
+When you use another SqlBuilder instance in a placeholder the supplied builder's text is injected at the placeholder.
 This is how SqlBuilder supports sub-queries:

 ```csharp
 var query = SQL